Smallest QCD Droplet and Multiparticle Correlations in pp Collisions: Hydrodynamic response to initial ellipticity

-We employ iEBE-VISHNU with MC-Glauber as initial state model for Pb--Pb collisions at $\sqrt{s_{NN}}=2.76\,\text{TeV}$.
-The simulation is based on solving a 2+1 boost-invariant causal hydrodynamic equations with a fixed $\eta/s=0.08$.
+I employ {\tt iEBE-VISHNU} with {\tt MC-Glauber} as an initial state model for Pb--Pb collisions at $\sqrt{s_{NN}}=2.76\,\text{TeV}$.
+The simulation is based on solving 2+1 boost-invariant causal hydrodynamic equations with a fixed $\eta/s=0.08$.
 The initial time of hydrodynamic evolution is $\tau=0.6\;\text{fm/c}$, and freeze-out energy density is fixed to $\epsilon_\fo=0.18\;\text{GeV/fm}^3$.
 The afterburner is not included in this simulation.
-The events are classified into 16 bins between $0$ to $80\%$ centrality classes and at each bin 14k events are generated.
-The elliptic flow is computed for pions with the momentum in the range $0.28<p_T<4\,\text{GeV}$ at each event.
-After that, the p.d.f. of elliptic flow fluctuation $p_v(v_2)$ at each centrality class is obtained, and eventually we compute the two first cumulants of the p.d.f. \cite{Borghini:2001vi}
+The events are classified into 16 bins between $0$ and $80\%$ centrality classes, and at each bin 14\,000 events are generated.
+The elliptic flow is computed for charged pions with the momentum in the range $0.28<p_T<4\,\text{GeV}$ at each event.
+After that, the probability density function (p.d.f.) of elliptic flow fluctuation $p_v(v_2)$ at each centrality class is obtained, and eventually, I compute the two first cumulants of the p.d.f. \cite{Borghini:2001vi}